| |

 Crochet summer top with ruffle sleeves in beige pin image.

-You can purchase the ad-free, well formatted PDF Pattern in one of my shops.
+Purchase the ad-free, well formatted printable PDF Pattern from my shop.
 Scroll down for the free pattern!

 Woman in slim beige crochet top with ruffle sleeves.

-How To Crochet Summer Top
+How To Crochet Gia Top

 Yield: 1